wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 # 2. Usage

 ## 3. get_tree_data.py
-The first script creates a csv containing the segment data for your selected trees in each plot & tile.
+The first script (get_tree_data.py) creates a csv containing the segment data for quality checked trees in each plot & tile.

 To run this ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree QSM.
 See path example below:

 .../rct_extraction/angola_p02_raycloud_-2_1_treesplit/angola_p02_raycloud_-2_1_trees_12_info.txt

-Additionally, a reference file containing  quality assessments is required (see matched_stems_picked.csv).
-This is a list of tree ids that have been manually checked, ensuring no errors inherent in the models.
-Simply write 'good' in the suitabiltiy coloumn to select trees.
-Addtionally the  height at which the crown starts should be recorded for later calculations.
+A reference file containing the quality assessments is also required (see matched_stems_picked.csv).
+Addtionally, if changing the list, the height at which the crown starts should also be recorded for later calculations.

 ## 4. create_parameters.py
 This next script transforms raw segment-level tree data (Step 1 Output) into tree-level input parameter sets suitable for the mimics model.